-Upon the completion of the IPO, our authorized capital stock will consist of 200,000,000 shares of Common Stock and 20,000,000 shares of preferred stock, \$0.0001 par value per share (5,000 of which will have been designated as Series C Convertible Redeemable Preferred Stock).
-The following description summarizes the most important terms of our capital stock after giving effect to the close of the IPO.
+Our authorized capital stock consists of 200,000,000 shares of Common Stock and 20,000,000 shares of preferred stock, \$0.0001 par value per share (5,000 of which have been designated as Series C Convertible Redeemable Preferred Stock).
+The following description summarizes the most important terms of our capital stock.
 Because it is only a summary, it does not contain all the information that may be important to you.
-For a complete description, you should refer to our certificate of incorporation and bylaws, each as amended, which will be included as exhibits to the registration statement of which this prospectus forms a part.
+For a complete description, you should refer to our certificate of incorporation and bylaws, each as amended, which are included as exhibits to the registration statement of which this prospectus forms a part.